Inspections

 Phase 1 is a visual assessment of the building’s structure that determines if evidence of substantial structural deterioration is present.
 Once Phase 1 is complete, a report is submitted to the local enforcement agency.
 If no signs of substantial structural deterioration are found, Phase 2 of the inspection is not required.

 Phase 2 is only performed if substantial structural deterioration was identified during Phase 1.
-A Phase 2 inspection may involve destructive testing to confirm if the building is structurally sound and safe, and will recommend a program for assessing and repairing the damaged portions of the building.
+A Phase 2 inspection may involve destructive testing to confirm if the building is structurally sound and safe and will recommend a program for assessing and repairing the damaged portions of the building.

 What information is included in the MI report(s)?